tilburgsciencehub/website/content/topics/Automation/AI/Gpt-models/github-copilot.md

 {{% /warning %}}

+## Configure Copilot in RStudio and VS Code
-## Set up GitHub and Copilot
+### GitHub and Copilot

-1. To start using Copilot in RStudio, you must first install R and RStudio on your computer.
-If you haven't checked it out, Tilburg Science Hub has a building block on this: [Installing R & RStudio](https://tilburgsciencehub.com/get/r/).

-2. Once you have installed it, configure your GitHub account.
-To use Copilot in R you need an active GiHub account.
-A useful source is [Set up Git and GitHub](https://tilburgsciencehub.com/get/git/?utm_campaign=referral-short).
+1. To use Copilot in both R and VS Code you need an active GiHub account.
+If you do not have one already you can check out this useful source [Set up Git and GitHub](https://tilburgsciencehub.com/get/git/?utm_campaign=referral-short).

-3. As a student, you need to request specific access to use the service of Copilot.
+2. As a student, you need to request specific access to use the service of Copilot.
 Follow this [link](https://education.github.com/).
 You will need to provide proof of enrollment.
     - Once you land on the website, scroll down until you see this image:

     <p align = "center">
     <img src = "../images/Student-dev-pack.png" width="400">
     </p>

     - Click on "Get the Student Pack".
     You will land on a page looking like this:

     <p align = "center">